ianprime0509/zig-gobject/README.md

 environment as described in the previous section.
 Otherwise, a custom set of bindings can be built by running the `zig-gobject` binary directly.

-To generate all available bindings using the files under `lib/gir-files`, run `zig build codegen`.
+The command `zig build codegen -Dgir-profile=profile` can be used to generate bindings for a predefined set of GIR files expected to be present at the path specified by `-Dgir-files-path`, or `/usr/share/gir-1.0` if not specified.
+The currently supported profiles are `gnome44` and `gnome45`, with the default being `gnome45`.
 This will generate bindings to the `bindings` directory, which can be used as a dependency (using the Zig package manager) in other projects.

-The underlying `zig-gobject` binary can be built using `zig build` and run directly if more control is required over the source of the bindings (for example, to run on a different set of GIR files as input).
+If more control is needed over the source GIR files, `zig build` can be used to build the `zig-gobject` binding generator executable, and it can be run directly with any set of GIR input files and options.

 ## Further reading